Drinking Water State Revolving Fund (DWSRF)

 Other funding for CRR include Planning Grants, Emerging Contaminants for Small and Disadvantaged Community Grants, Planning and Engineering Loans, and Construction Loans.

-Construction and Lead Service Line Loans: October–November
+Construction and Lead Service Line Loans: November 30 Each Year

-2022 Construction Loan Cycle DRAFT Funding List (PDF)
+2023 Construction Loan Cycle DRAFT Funding List (PDF)

 You must select "Lead Service Line Loan" in WALT to be considered for this loan.
 You must submit service line inventories to us by October 16, 2024, then annually if you list lead or unknowns.
 All community and non-transient non-community (NTNC) water systems must develop a service line inventory.
 More information is located on our Lead Service Line Inventory—EPA's Lead and Copper Rule Revisions webpage.